This website is the property of Wise Living Homes Ltd.

 - any data breach as set out in paragraph 1 below;

 - access to personal information without the proper authorisation;

 - personal information not kept or deleted securely;

-- removal of personal information, or devices containing personal information (or which can be used to access it), from SDL’s premises without appropriate security measures being in place;
+- removal of personal information, or devices containing personal information (or which can be used to access it), from WISE GROUP’s premises without appropriate security measures being in place;

 - any other breach of this policy or of any of the data protection principles set out in paragraph 1 above.

-- In the event of such a report, SDL will fully investigate and rectify the situation.
+- In the event of such a report, WISE GROUP will fully investigate and rectify the situation.

 13) INFORMATION SECURITY

-- SDL will use appropriate technical and organisational measures to keep personal information secure, and in particular to protect against unauthorised or unlawful processing and against accidental loss, destruction or These may include:
+- WISE GROUP will use appropriate technical and organisational measures to keep personal information secure, and in particular to protect against unauthorised or unlawful processing and against accidental loss, destruction or These may include: